 Other Helpful Tips To Floss With Braces

-Use disposable floss picks.
-These are a practical option to use dental floss.
+- Use disposable floss picks.
+These are practical options to use dental floss.
 Their use is effortless and can also clean hard-to-reach places, like the teeth in the back of your mouth.

 Why Does Flossing Matter?